RitikPatni/Front-End-Web-Development-Resources/README.md

 * [Design Resources](http://designresources.party/)
 * [Design For Change](https://medium.muz.li/design-for-change-439fc7ec6bb9?source=grid_home---8-5969bf7021a3-----3-1-----------------10)
 * [Domain registrars DNS and hosting](https://medium.freecodecamp.com/domain-registrars-dns-and-hosting-353e4163a19) - Domain Registrars, DNS, and Hosting from Kirby Kohlmorge
+* [Beginners guide to Gatsby](https://medium.freecodecamp.org/setting-up-and-getting-used-to-gatsby-1fc27985ae8a) Gatsby.js: How to set up and use the React Static Site Generator from Aman Mittal
 * [How I Animated the bitsofcode Logo with CSS](https://bitsofco.de/how-i-animated-the-bitsofcode-logo/)
 * [How the minmax() Function Works](https://bitsofco.de/how-the-minmax-function-works/)
 * [How to Build an Impressive Portfolio When You're New to Tech](https://skillcrush.com/2015/03/12/impressive-tech-portfolio/) - How to Build an Impressive Portfolio When You’re New to Tech from Randle Browning